Table of Contents

 2 tablespoons flour | |

-Broth to desired consistency | |
+extra Broth if needed | |

-Salt and Pepper for seasoning |
+Salt and Pepper, for seasoning |

 Preparation